Wayside: A Serial Novel - Episode 4

 “And what types of businesses are your customers?”

-“There’s a big demand for educators so we have several K-12 and university professors at Wayside who teach and tutor remotely.
+“There’s a big demand for educators, so we have several K-12 and university professors at Wayside who teach and tutor remotely.
 We also do a lot of business in information technology and cybersecurity, with more than a dozen Fortune 500 companies as our clients.
 You might be surprised to know that the industry we serve most is actually healthcare.”

 “Services for both patients and healthcare providers during in-person encounters,” she repeated in a curious tone.
 “How does that work?”